Jillderon/personal-website/content/authors/admin/_index.md

 bio: ''
 # Interests to show in About widget
 interests:
 - Formal Modeling
 - Network Psychometrics
-- Dynamical Systems Modeling
+- Theory Construction

 # Education to show in About widget
 education: